Krystyna Sadowska: Move to Canada

 While in Brazil for the second time, she was invited by the government to put on a show in the capital, Rio de Janeiro.
 Sadowska exhibited a number of tapestries at the show, with one titled Dream of Canada catching the attention of a member of the Canadian consulate.
 She was invited to move to Canada and she agreed.
 Sadowska and her husband Konrad initially moved to Nova Scotia in 1949, teaching at the Handcraft Center in Halifax before eventually settling down and starting their own in-house pottery studio in Indian Harbor.
 She was offered a job at the Ontario College of Art in Toronto by the director of the institution, and after taking the position, the pair made the move to Toronto in 1953 and headed up the ceramics studio at the college.
 During her time in Toronto, Sadowska took on a number of major commissions from the Canadian government and other large organizations, both in Canada and abroad.

 Later life

 Toward the end of the 1950s, Sadowska's husband started battling lung disease which took his life not long after it began.
-She remarried in the late 1960s to a man named Stephen Sewinski, a Polish-born furniture designer living in Toronto.
+She remarried in the late 1960s to a man named Stephen Siwinski, a Polish-born furniture designer living in Toronto.
 She lived with him for the last 30 years of her life, before dying due to lung cancer.